Vilenguer/Vilenguer/README.md

 - Im Python developer 👾

-- But my first job is Bone marrow transplantator with a lot of medical knowledge and experience 🪪.
+- But my first job is Bone marrow transplantation with a lot of medical knowledge and experience 🪪.
 At some point i decided to swith my interest to IT and trying my best here 🪷

 - I live in Israel 🕎.
 Married and have 3 little preciouses 🚼🚼🚼